-1. NTIA should work with federal agencies to identify, if and when, commercial 6G services would benefit their missions, characterize any expected differentiated requirements (such as related to standards, security, and technical performance criteria) in alignment with the ITU-R timeline, and coordinate with industry to address federal agencies requirements.
+- 3. NTIA should work with federal agencies such as through the Interagency Spectrum Advisory Council to identify if and when commercial 6G services would benefit their missions, characterize any expected differentiated requirements (such as related to standards, security, and technical performance criteria) in alignment with the ITU-R timeline, and coordinate with industry and trade associations94 to address federal agencies' requirements. - 4.
+NTIA should seek additional funding to allow the Institute for Telecommunications Sciences (ITS) to develop federal agency use cases in partnership with the federal agencies and in alignment with the ITU-R timeline.